verbose/verb/test/actual/_html.md

 <li>So much more.
 Much much more.
 So much more that you don&#39;t even know how much more, it&#39;s so much.
 I don&#39;t know where to start.</li>
 </ul>
 <h3 id="wait-what-i-thought-assemble-did-this-">Wait.
 What?
 I thought Assemble did this?!</h3>
-<p>Use Phaser to generate markdown, use Assemble to build HTML.
-Of course, Assemble could be used for both, but Phaser is the right tool for this job, since it was specifically created to make GitHub projects and documentation easier to manage.</p>
+<p>Use Verb to generate markdown, use Assemble to build HTML.
+Of course, Assemble could be used for both, but Verb is the right tool for this job, since it was specifically created to make GitHub projects and documentation easier to manage.</p>
 <h2 id="authors">Authors</h2>
 <p><strong>Jon Schlinkert</strong></p>
 <ul>